fineanmol/plant-tree/README.md

-🌿 Updated on Tue, 14 Oct 2025 08:43:01 GMT
+🎍 Updated on Tue, 14 Oct 2025 16:11:34 GMT

-> "Perfection is achieved when there is nothing left to take away."
+> "Code is like humor.
+When you have to explain it, it's bad."